hydraulic-software/conveyor/guidebook/docs/tutorial.md

 ## Step 3.
 Build unpackaged apps

 * [ ] Change into the output directory you selected above and run `./gradlew jar` to compile the sample.
-* [ ] Now build a self-contained but unpackaged app for your current platform:
+* [ ] Build a self-contained but unpackaged app for your current platform:

 ```
 # If on Windows: